 Dividing (÷) or sharing out is best thought of as how many of this are there in that?
 Dividing is, like multiplication, a scaling operator and one can always be expressed in terms of the other.
 Multiplying by 1/3 is the same as dividing by 3 for example and dividing by 1/8 the same as multiplying by 8.
 Think about that and you see why the divide by a fraction rule of invert and multiply works.

-In dealing with square roots we are taught that the square root of say plus 9 can be either plus or minus 3.
-We are led along the road of believing that -3 is a different number to +3.
-But 3 is the number and + and – are operators, in this case telling us whether the number is on a rising or descending scale.
-The root of the number 9 is always 3.
-We explained above that a minus operation of a minus operation is a plus operation and so the root of a positive operation can be a negative operation as well as a positive one
+We are taught that the square root of say plus 9 can be either plus or minus 3.
+It leads us to believe that -3 is a different number to +3.
+But, I repeat + and – are operators, not numbers.
+They are not even part of a number.
+The root of the number 9 is always the number 3.
+A minus operation of a minus operation can result in a plus operation and so the root of a positive operation can be a negative operation as well as a positive one

 In later school mathematics we may encounter complex numbers like 6 +3i.
 We are told they have a real number part and an unreal or imaginary number part identified by the letter i (engineers use the letter j).
-We learn that i2 = -1 and that i = √-1.
-What no one seems to understand or teach is that i is somehow a number
+We learn that i2 = -1 and that i = √-1 which again lead us into thinking that i is somehow a number

 Complex numbers along with matrices and quaternions are much used in generating computer and film graphics and in electrical engineering where alternating currents in circuits that have inductance and/or capacitance are out of phase with voltages.
 They can also describe vectors and 2d translations and when used with an angular measure describe complex rotations.